 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around July 26, 2022.
 This date is subject to change due to shipping delays beyond our control.

-The swoon of Nicola Yoon meets the emotional punch of Elizabeth Acevedo in this layered rom-com that answers big questions about identity, family, and love.
+The swoon of Nicola Yoon meets the emotional punch of Elizabeth Acevedo in this breakout debut novel that answers big questions about identity, family, and love.

 High school junior Michie is struggling to define who she is for her scholarship essays, her big shot at making it into Brown as a first-generation college student.
 The prompts would be hard for anyone, but Michie's been estranged from her mother since she was seven and her concept of family has long felt murky.